Behavior-UI/behavior-ui/js/Docs/Delegators/Delegator.Ajax.md

 * updateHistory - (*boolean*; optional) - if `true` changes the url of the document upon request success.
 Uses the api value for `historyURI` if set, otherwise the api value for `href` if it is set, and finally defaults to the `href` property of the element.
 * historyURI - (*string*; optional) - if set and the api value for `updateHistory` is `true` this value is used for the new location of the page.
 * errorRedirectURL - (*string*; optional) - if set, the whole page will be reloaded to the specified URL if a failure occurs during the AJAX request.
+* failureTriggers - (*object*; optional) - a list of triggers to invoke if the request throws an error.
+See example below.

 ### Actions